AMD RX 7800 XT vs NVIDIA RTX 4070

 Pros

-- 16GB VRAM enables better 4K performance and future-proofing
+- 16GB VRAM standard, better for content creation and heavy workloads

 Cons